kherge-archive/builder/README.md

     addFile($path, $local = null)

-This method will add the contents of a file on the file system, specified by `$path`, to the archive.
+This method will add the contents of the file, `$path`, from the file system to the archive.
 By default, the full path to the file is stored in the archive.
 You may specify your own path in the archive by using the `$local` parameter.

 It is important to note that this particular method never calls the `Phar::addFile()` method.
 The contents of the file are read and the arguments,